Skip to main content

 Competition rules can be found here.
 Additionally, we are thrilled that FAIR is able to offer the following prize thresholds for challenges:

-• First place: $1500
+• First place: $500

-• Second place: $1000
+• Second place: $300

-• Third place: $500
+• Third place: $200

 Challenge Reports

-In addition to the submission on EvalAI, participants must submit a report describing their method to the workshop CMT (link TBD).
+In addition to the submission on EvalAI, participants must submit a report describing their method to the workshop CMT link.
 In addition to your method and results, please remember to include examples of positive and negative results (limitations) of your model.
 These validation reports will be evaluated by challenge hosts from the Ego4D consortium before winner determination can be made.
 Similarly, challenge validation reports, research code from winning entries, and names of participants from the winning teams for all successful submissions must be shared publicly with the research community.
 More details can be found on the EgoVis workshop page.

 Acknowledgements